Interpretability as Alignment: Making Internal Understanding a Design Principle: Conclusion

-Interpretability is not a nice-to-have.
-It is a requirement for building systems we can audit, trust, and ultimately control \cite{robertkirk2025causalinterpretability, Bereska2024MechanisticIF, pearl2009causality}.
+AI alignment requires a joint approach: using interpretability as a design principle to shape model construction \cite{Bereska2024MechanisticIF, anthro2020, nanda2023progress2}, and applying behavioral methods to guide external performance \cite{stiennon2022learningsummarizehumanfeedback, anthropicCAI2023, hubinger2019risks}.
+The goal is ensuring models are internally structured in ways that are understandable, inspectable, and aligned with human intent \cite{Kcyras, JacobHilton2025, geiger2023causal}.
+Interpretability is not a nice-to-have but a requirement for building systems we can audit, trust, and control \cite{robertkirk2025causalinterpretability, Bereska2024MechanisticIF, pearl2009causality}.
 Without it, alignment becomes a matter of hope.
-With it, we have a path to reasoning about AI in terms we can understand and shape.
-It makes possible a future where robust AI systems are not only effective but also transparent and aligned in a way that stands up to inspection, not just intention \cite{Kcyras, Bereska2024MechanisticIF, amodei2016concrete}.
+With it, we have a path to reasoning about AI in terms we can understand and shape \cite{Kcyras, Bereska2024MechanisticIF, amodei2016concrete}.